dchahla/Cross-platform-vanillajs-interactive-SVG-Charts-from-scratch/README.md

-# Happy-Charts - SVG charts from scratch in 2024 (rewriting AWS visualization core in vanilla js)
-A barebone, easily portable SVG visualizations in Vanilla JavaScript

-Play with the codepen [here.](https://codepen.io/urdoingitwrong/pen/abMMqRx) See it in use [here.](https://chahla.net/static/byte-barometer/)

 # Interactable SVG Charts from scratch
 ---
 Start to finish in 30 minutes or less.
+Play with the codepen [here.](https://codepen.io/urdoingitwrong/pen/abMMqRx) See it in use [here.](https://chahla.net/static/byte-barometer/)
 ---

 | Background | Context |